-- 1. Receiving and processing updates to the official Zoning District Map. - 2.
-Maintaining the official copy of the Zoning District Map that the City will use for reference. - 3.
-Incorporating all subsequent amendments to the Zoning District Map promptly following the City Council's official adoption of each amendment. - 4.
-Recording all amendments to the Zoning District Map in a log with appropriate references to the date and adopting instrument. - 5.
-Using all reasonable means to protect the official Zoning District Map from damage and ensure the map file's accurate restoration if the file is damaged or destroyed. - C. Replacement of a Damaged, Destroyed or Lost Official Zoning District Map - If the Zoning District Map is partially or entirely damaged, destroyed, lost, suffers deterioration, or is otherwise unreadable, the City Council may adopt a new Zoning District Map by ordinance following a public hearing. - 2.
-The new Zoning District Map that City Council adopts under this section replaces and supersedes any prior official Zoning District Map following adoption. - D. Error Correction
+- 1. Receiving and processing updates to the Official Zoning District Map. - 2.
+Maintaining the official copy of the Official Zoning District Map that the City will use for reference. - 3.
+Incorporating all subsequent amendments to the Official Zoning District Map promptly following the City Council's official adoption of each amendment. - 4.
+Recording all amendments to the Official Zoning District Map in a log with appropriate references to the date and adopting instrument. - 5.
+Using all reasonable means to protect the Official Zoning District Map from damage and ensure the map file's accurate restoration if the file is damaged or destroyed. - C. Replacement of a Damaged, Destroyed, or Lost Official Zoning District Map - 1.
+If the Official Zoning District Map is partially or entirely damaged, destroyed, lost, suffers deterioration, or is otherwise unreadable, the City Council may adopt a new Official Zoning District Map by ordinance following a public hearing. - 2.
+The new Official Zoning District Map that City Council adopts under this subsection replaces and supersedes any prior Official Zoning District Map following adoption.

+D. Error Correction

-If the Zoning District Map includes a district that is misnamed or designated incorrectly, or depicts an incorrect zoning district or property boundary, or omits property, the Zoning District Map may be amended or supplemented according to the following process:
+If the Official Zoning District Map includes a district that is misnamed or designated incorrectly, or depicts an incorrect zoning district or property boundary, or omits property, the Official Zoning District Map may be amended or supplemented according to the following process:

 - 1. The property owner(s) of the affected land, the City Council, or the Planning and Zoning Commission may submit an Application to the Zoning Administrator to initiate the error correction process. - 2.
-If the correction involves the redesignation of property or the relocation of a zoning district boundary, the Zoning Administrator will process the error correction as a zoning map amendment according to Section 5.05.
+If the correction involves the redesignation of property or the relocation of a zoning district boundary, the Zoning Administrator will process the error correction as a zoning map amendment according to subsection 5.05.
 Zoning Text and Map Amendments. - 3.
-If the correction involves the correction of a typographical or scrivener's error or updating the depiction of a property boundary that will not result in the redesignation of any property or the relocation of any zoning district boundary, the Zoning Administrator may update the Zoning District Map. - 4.
-The updated Zoning District Map will replace the previous Zoning District Map. - 5.
-The Zoning Administrator will record the change consistent with Subsection 1.04.B. - 6.
-If after application of the correction process, uncertainty still exists with respect to the boundaries of the various districts as shown on the official Zoning District Map, the conflict shall be resolved by utilizing the appeal power of the Board of Adjustment.
-If, because of error or omission in the official Zoning District Map, any property in the city is not shown as being in a zoning district, such property shall be classified as SF-20, Single-Family Dwelling District.
+If the correction involves the correction of a typographical or scrivener's error or updating the depiction of a property boundary that will not result in the redesignation of any property or the relocation of any zoning district boundary, the Zoning Administrator may update the Official Zoning District Map. - 4.
+The updated Official Zoning District Map will replace the previous Official Zoning District Map. - 5.
+The Zoning Administrator will record the change consistent with subsection 1.04.B. - 6.
+If, after application of the correction process, uncertainty still exists with respect to the boundaries of the various districts as shown on the Official Zoning District Map, the conflict shall be resolved by utilizing the appeal power of the Board of Adjustment.
+If, because of error or omission in the Official Zoning District Map, any property in the City is not shown as being in a zoning district, such property shall be classified as SF-20, Single-Family Dwelling District.